-With the recent focus on strengthening risk oversight in organizations, we observed a notable increase over prior years in the percentage of organizations that have formally designated an individual to serve as the Chief Risk Officer (CRO), or equivalent senior risk executive.
-As illustrated by the bar chart below, 37.7% of organizations responding indicated that they have made that kind of designation, which is notably higher than the 24.3% reported in 2011, 23.0% reported in 2010, and 17.8% reported in 2009.
+While we observed some increase since our first year of the survey (2009) in the percentage of firms formally designating an individual to serve as the Chief Risk Officer (CRO) or equivalent senior risk executive, it appears that the trend does not continue to move upwards.
+As illustrated by the bar chart below, 31.0% of organizations responding indicated that they have made that kind of designation, compared to the 37.7% reported in 2012, 24.3% reported in 2011, 23.0% reported in 2010, and 17.8% reported in 2009.

-Financial services organizations are much more likely to have designated an individual to serve as CRO or equivalent, with almost two-thirds of those organizations doing so.
-A majority of the largest organizations and public companies have also pinpointed individuals to serve in those capacities.
+Financial services organizations are more likely to have designated an individual to serve as CRO or equivalent, with more than half of those organizations doing so.
+A good number of the largest organizations and public companies have also pinpointed individuals to serve in those capacities.

-Percentage of Respondents Largest Full Organizations Public Financial Sample (Revenues >\$1B) Companies Services Percentage designating individual to serve as CRO or equivalent 37.7% 55.7% 55.2% 63.8% 22.0%
+Percentage of Respondents Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-For-Profit Organizations Percentage designating individual to serve as CRO or equivalent 31.0% 42.6% 45.2% 53.1% 17.4% or its audit committee while an additional 15.9% report to the chief financial officer.
+These lines of reporting are similar to what we noted in our prior year reports.

-For firms with a chief risk officer position, the individual to whom the CRO most often reports is the CEO or President (47.4% of the instances for the full sample).
-Interestingly, for 22.3% of the organizations with a CRO position, the individual reports formally to the board of directors or its audit committee while an additional 17.7% report to the chief financial officer.
-These lines of reporting are similar to what we noted in our 2011 and 2010 reports.

-When you examine the largest organizations, public companies, and financial services entities separately, there are some notable differences as shown in the table below.
+For firms with a chief risk officer position, the individual to whom the CRO most often reports is the CEO or President (49.5% of the instances for the full sample).
+Interestingly, for 26.2% of the organizations with a CRO position, the individual reports formally to the board of directors there are some notable differences as shown in the table below.
 Direct reporting to the CEO and/or President is most common for financial services firms and not-for-profit organizations.

-More organizations are appointing individuals to serve as Chief Risk Officer (CRO) or equivalent than in prior years, with the greatest percentage noted for large organizations.
+Financial services entities are more likely to appoint individuals to serve as Chief Risk Officer (CRO) or equivalent than other organizations.